Leo3418/leo3418.github.io/content/en/posts/2022-03-04-gentoo-kernel-git.md

 Using `genkernel` is quite a popular way to build a custom kernel among users who are new to the process; however, it is [introduced as an alternative way][handbook-genkernel] to build the kernel in the Gentoo Handbook.
-Building a kernel without `genkernel` is definitely possible, is not very hard, and is [the primary method presented by the Handbook][handbook-manual-build].
+Building a kernel without `genkernel` is definitely possible and is not very hard.

 Before starting to compile and install a kernel, it is strongly recommended to install a package that provides the `/sbin/installkernel` utility, such as